rmonthil-student-projects/CFD-visualization-VR-workaround/README.md

 * The linux distribution tested was [Archlinux](https://www.archlinux.org/).

 ## Instructions
-See the INSTALL.md file for the informations about installation.
+See the [INSTALL.md](INSTALL.md) file for the informations about installation.
-See the USE.md file for the informations about using all installed softwares.
+See the [USE.md](USE.md) file for the informations about using all installed softwares.

 ## Results
 When tested, it was not comfortable enough.
 Some effort could be done to make it better.
 The HTC Vive should be tried, and it should be tested on a windows system too.

-## French Tutorial
+## Tutorial in French
-Find a french tutorial [here](http://hmf.enseeiht.fr/travaux/beiepe/2019/visualisation-avec-lunettes-3d-des-champs).
+You can find a tutorial in french [here](http://hmf.enseeiht.fr/travaux/beiepe/2019/visualisation-avec-lunettes-3d-des-champs).

 ## Author
 Rémi Monthiller - [LeDernier](https://github.com/LeDernier)